quanqinle/quanqinle.github.io/source/resume/en.md

 ## <a href="http://www.zhcpa.cn/en">ZhongHui Certified Public Accountants LLP.</a> / Software R&D Dept. / 2017.04 ~ now

-Software R&D department (established in 2016) is responsible for developing new business systems and maintaining the existing systems.
+Software R&D Department (established in 2016) is responsible for developing new business systems and maintaining the existing systems.
 The product forms are mainly B/S, and Android/iPhone app, WeChat mini program, etc.

-- Joined as the first test manager, in charge of the test management.
-Test planning, test design, test execution, tracking, and reporting.
+- Joined as the first test manager, in charge of the test management, including test planning, designing, test execution, issue management, and test report, etc.
-- Installed and maintained Test case Management Tool(Zentao), JIRA and Jenkins, etc.
+- Installed/maintain Test case Management Tool(Zentao), JIRA and Jenkins.
-- Wrote unit tests for core modules of Spring Boot projects.
-Write API tests using [a self-developed framework (based on JMeter)](https://github.com/quanqinle/InterfaceTesting), verifying fields and JSON schema, customizing report output.
+- Write unit tests for core modules of Spring Boot projects.
+White box testing through code review.
+- Write API tests using [a self-developed framework (based on JMeter)](https://github.com/quanqinle/InterfaceTesting), verifying response's fields and JSON schema, customizing report output.

-(Spring Boot, MySQL, Linux, Jenkins, JIRA, K8s, Docker, Postman, Charles, REST-Assured, JMeter, etc.)
+(Spring, MySQL, Linux, Jenkins, JIRA, K8s, Docker, Postman, Charles, REST-Assured, JMeter, etc.)

 ##  2016.12 ~ 2017.04, <a href="https://www.huawei.com/en/">Huawei Technologies Co., Ltd.</a> / Huawei Cloud Dept.

-Huawei Cloud Computing Product Department is mainly responsible for the development and testing of some components of the cloud computing IaaS layer.
+Huawei Cloud Computing Product Department is mainly responsible for the development and testing of the cloud computing IaaS layer.

-- Test the essential underlying components of OpenStack, such as time management, log management, etc.
+- Tested the essential underlying components of OpenStack, such as time management, log management, etc.
-- Execute the security testing of the underlying components, vulnerability scanning and result collection.
+- Worked in a agile team using Scrum, found bugs, and fixed part of them in Python.

-(Openstack, Linux)
+(Openstack, Linux, Python)

 ##  2016.07 ~ 2016.11, <a href="https://www.beibei.com.cn/">Beibei Group</a> / E-commerce Dept.

-Beibei is an e-commerce platform focusing on the field of mother and baby, customers buy stuff using its apps.
+Beibei is an e-commerce company focusing on the field of mother and baby, only sells goods through its apps.

 - Responsible for Android/iPhone app performance testing, lead a team of 3 people.
 Promote activity of Android APP performance optimization, work with development team, reduce frame drops greatly which was well received by the company
 - In order to make the performance test steps stable and repeatable, I developed [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting), and used it to write automated test steps and complete performance data collection.

-(Spring Boot, Selenium, Appium, Jenkins)
+(Selenium, Appium, Jenkins)

 ## 2012.05 ~ 2016.06，<a href="http://ir.netease.com/">NetEase, Inc. (NASDAQ: NTES)</a> / Social Media Dept.